How We Effectively Quarantined Client Portfolios From Extreme Market Risk

 It was truly a phenomenal time to be "in the business."
 I had been teaching financial concepts in English as well writing financial newsletters in English.

-Then came October 1987 in the U.S. I was only 20-years-old when the U.S. stock market plummeted nearly 20% in a single trading session.
-And it was famously dubbed “Black Monday.”
+Then came October 1987 in the U.S. I was only 20 years old when the U.S. stock market plummeted nearly 20% in a single trading session.
+And it was famously dubbed "Black Monday."

-The impact of the 1987 crash stateside immediately rolled over into Taiwan’s stock market.
-And Taiwan where far too much money had been chasing big gains in a recently opened marketplace, witnessed its asset bubble explode in remarkable fashion.
+The impact of the 1987 crash stateside immediately rolled over into Taiwan's stock market.
+And Taiwan, where far too much money had been chasing big gains in a recently opened marketplace, witnessed its asset bubble explode in remarkable fashion.

 There and then, I rallied around a mathematical notion about compounding.
 Specifically, one cannot compound money over time unless one participates in markets on the way up and minimizes losses on the way down.
 (Notice that I didn't say eliminate losses.)